-- 1) The reciprocal theory of ST depression is correct to the extent that, as measured by ECGs, ST depression will tend to occur in leads that are not located "over"an ischemic region. - 2) In the absence of ST elevation, the location of ST depression will tend to occur in electrodes that are somewhere in front of a lateral boundary between ischemic and healthy tissue.
-In other words, if the ischemia is not sufficiently transmural, ST depression will not necessarily be observed too far beyond the ischemic boundary. - 3) In the case of multi-vessel CAD, in which two different ischemic regions are close to one another, the lateral TMP gradient may be small near the boundary between the ischemic regions, thereby tending to decrease the magnitude of both ST depression and ST elevation.
-In addition, even if a strong lateral TMP gradient exists for both ischemic regions, an electrode placed above one of the ischemic regions may remain isoelectric, since the tendency toward ST elevation above that region may be canceled by reciprocal ST depression from the other region [4].
-Conversely, if a recording electrode is placed above the boundary between the two regions, ST depression as measured by that electrode may be relatively enhanced, since both ischemic regions may contribute to the depression [4]. - 4) As suggested by Smith et al. [12], the magnitude of ST depression may decrease as ischemia progresses in time, due to gap junction closure. - 5) The voltage gradient on the body surface may be a sensitive indicator of ischemia.
-In body surface mapping studies, Menown et al. [15] found that the body surface voltage gradient serves as a marker of ischemia.
+- The reciprocal theory of ST depression is correct to the extent that, as measured by ECGs, ST depression tends to occur in leads that are not located "over" an ischemic region. - 2.
+In the absence of ST elevation, the location of ST depression tends to occur in electrodes that are somewhere over a lateral boundary between ischemic and healthy tissue.
+In other words, if the ischemia is not sufficiently transmural, ST depression will not necessarily be observed in electrodes over healthy heart tissue away from the ischemic boundary. - In the case of multivessel coronary artery disease, in 3. which two different ischemic regions are close together, the lateral TMP gradient may be small near the boundary between the ischemic regions, thereby tending to decrease the magnitude of both ST depression and ST elevation.
+In addition, even if a strong lateral TMP gradient exists for both ischemic regions, an electrode placed over one of the ischemic regions may remain isoelectric because the tendency toward ST elevation over that region may be canceled by reciprocal ST depression from the other region.4 Conversely, if a recording electrode is placed over the boundary between the two regions, ST depression as measured by that electrode may be relatively enhanced because both ischemic regions may contribute to the depression.4

+- 4. As suggested by Smith et al.,13 the magnitude of ST depression may decrease as ischemia progresses in time, due to gap junction closure. - 5.
+The voltage gradient on the body surface may be a sensitive indicator of ischemia.
+In body surface mapping studies, Menown et al.18 found that the body surface voltage gradient serves as a marker of ischemia.
 Moreover, the direction of the gradient may localize the ischemic tissue.